jrwest/learn_you_a_scalaz/3-understanding_some_simple_typeclasses.md

 ## Typing our Safe Equals

 Before, we talked about `Equal[-A]` to better understand what typeclasses are.
-Let's revist it one more time briefly and learn some finer details about it.
+Let's revisit it one more time briefly and learn some finer details about it.
 To get our hands dirty we will also make our own class a member.
 We won't always do this when touring different typeclasses, but `Equal` is relatively straight-forward and we want typesafe equals for our types as well.

 Members of the `Equal` typeclass include all of the types you'd expect including `Int`, `Byte`, and `String` as well as ones you may or may not have expected like `xml.NodeSeq`.
 For a full list take a look at the [definition](https://github.com/scalaz/scalaz/blob/master/core/src/main/scala/scalaz/Equal.scala).
 As we know this typeclass gives us the `===` operator for all member types.